Harshal-Sakhale/OpenCV-Python3-Color-Picker/README.md

 - There are 3 sections of the window.
    The rightmost is where the scaled down copy of the given image is displayed.
    The middle section is where a small region of the image is displayed full scale.
-   The right most is where the chosen color is displayed along with the RGBA component values is decimal and hexadecimal.
+   The right most is where the chosen color is displayed along with the RGBA component values in decimal and hexadecimal.